szabgab/slides/crystal/crystal_1_0_conf.md

 {/aside}

-## Emojies and Unicode characters 💎
+## Emojis and Unicode characters 💎
 {id: crystal-1-0-conf-inverted}

 * Why are we not using ¡ and ¿